BrantaOps/branta-mac/README.md

 Branta is FOSS that automatically runs integrity checking on your wallets against PGP verified SHA-256 checksums.

+Branta also has a Clipboard Guardian that notifies you of bitcoin-related activity in your clipboard.

 ## Wallets
 - ✅ Sparrow
 - ✅ Ledger